-- 108. Groups and insurance legal entities within the group may outsource Control Functions to either third parties or to other insurance legal entities within the group.
-This latter form of outsourcing, referred to as "insourcing," can apply downstream (i.e., with group-wide Control Functions conducted by so-called "centres of excellence" at insurance legal entities within the group) or upstream (i.e., with insurance legal entity Control Functions conducted by the group Control Function). - 109.
-Pursuant to ICP 8, the Board of an insurer is required to retain at least the same degree of oversight of, and are accountable for, any outsourced material activity or function (such as a Control Function) as applies to non-outsourced activities or functions.
-Even if the relevant tasks of a Control Function can be outsourced, the responsibility for those Control Functions continues to rest with the group or insurance legal entity within the group, as relevant. - 110.
-It is a good practice for the group-wide and other involved supervisors to assess whether a group has an outsourcing policy in place to ensure that risks are effectively managed and regulatory obligations are met by reviewing such a policy, if available, and speaking to members of Senior Management during on-site visits/inspections.
-The involved supervisors can obtain an outsourcing policy as part of the regular statutory information submission/lodgement.
-The policy should clearly stipulate that the involved supervisor should have direct access to the outsourced Control Functions.
+- 111. Groups and insurance legal entities within the group may outsource control functions to either third parties or to other insurance legal entities within the group.
+This latter form of outsourcing, referred to as "insourcing," can apply downstream (e.g., with group-wide control functions conducted by so-called "centres of excellence" at insurance legal entities within the group) or upstream (i.e., with insurance legal entity control functions conducted by the group control function). - 112.
+Pursuant to ICP 8, the Board of an insurer is required to retain at least the same degree of oversight of, and are accountable for, any outsourced material activity or function (such as a control function) as applies to non-outsourced activities or functions.
+Even if the relevant tasks of a control function can be outsourced, the responsibility for those control functions continues to rest with the group or insurance legal entity within the group, as relevant. - 113.
+It is good practice for the group-wide and other involved supervisors to assess whether a group has an outsourcing policy in place to ensure that risks are effectively managed and regulatory obligations are met by reviewing such a policy, if available, and speaking to members of Senior Management during on-site visits/inspections.
+The involved supervisors can obtain an outsourcing policy as part of the regular supervisory reporting requirements.
+The supervisor should require that the policy clearly stipulates that the supervisor should have direct access to the outsourced control functions.
 The group-wide supervisor should scrutinize that this policy is appropriate and implemented.
-To do so, the group-wide supervisor should discuss outsourcing at in-person meetings, seeking information about how the group outsources Control Functions and whether the group has procedures in place regarding the management of risk related to outsourcing. - 111.
-Due to the importance of Control Functions and the risks associated with outsourcing (e.g., less control and expertise held within the Control Function), the supervisor at both group and insurance legal entity levels should consider dedicating more supervisory attention to outsourced Control Functions than Control Functions that do not rely on outsourcing.
-It is good practice to conduct a full assessment and supervisory visits on any third party to whom the insurer outsources any material activities and/or functions.
-Furthermore it is a good practice to set out prudential standards highlighting which activities or functions require prior approval from the supervisors before being outsourced.
-For example, the insurer should perform regular reviews on the entity performing the outsourced activity, whether inside the group or a third party, to ensure the appropriateness of the outsourced partner and the outsourcing arrangement.
-The relevant supervisor should amongst other assess the service level agreements, key risk indicators, conflict of interests, penalties, escalation procedures, service logs and disclosures for each outsourced activity. - 112.
-Where a group Control Function is insourced, the group-wide supervisor should verify that the head of the group's Board assesses the effectiveness of the group Control Functions.
+To do so, the group-wide supervisor should discuss outsourcing at in-person meetings, seeking information about how the group outsources control functions and whether the group has procedures in place regarding the management of risk related to outsourcing. - 114.
+Because of particular importance of control activities and control functions in a group's corporate governance framework, the group-wide supervisor should consider issuing additional requirements for their outsourcing or dedicating more supervisory attention to any such outsourcing.
+It is good practice to conduct a full assessment and supervisory visits on any third party to whom the group outsources any material activities and/or functions.
+For example, the group-wide supervisor should require the group to perform regular reviews on the entity performing the outsourced activity, whether inside the group or a third party, to ensure the appropriateness of the outsourced partner and the outsourcing arrangement.
+The group-wide supervisor should, among others, assess the service level agreements, key risk indicators, conflicts of interest, penalties, escalation procedures, service logs and disclosures for each outsourced activity.